-Windows® Vista, Windows® 7 and Windows® 8 are a significant improvement on Windows XP.
+Windows® Vista, Windows® 7, Windows® 8 and Windows® 10 are a significant improvement on Windows XP.
 Unlike previous releases these

-This policy applies at all times and can, by default, be changed by any user and remains in effect even when the user logs off.
+This policy applies at all times, can typically be changed by any user, and remains in effect even when the user logs off.
 This prevents a

 PowerMAN offers many more comprehensive features beyond those present in Windows®: